 Doctors may prescribe one of these drugs for the aforementioned conditions, but be sure you take that medication as your doctor says, not whenever you think you need a dose.

 Benzodiazepines calm brain chemicals that have been over stimulated.
 They mimic the work of the brain’s natural neurotransmitters, so, with prolonged use, the brain becomes accustomed to these drugs, which means it no longer produces its own neurotransmitters.
-As a result, benzo addiction[iv] happens, which means the person needs more of the substance to produce the same results.
+As a result, benzo addiction happens, which means the person needs more of the substance to produce the same results.
 Needing the drug to feel and function “normally” results in dependence, which can produce drug-seeking behaviors that quickly lead to addiction.

-In other words, while these drugs were originally prescribed to treat a medical condition, they can lead to addiction when people use them in larger or more frequent doses than prescribed.
-If you or your loved one uses benzos to treat an anxiety or sleep disorder, then look for the following symptoms of dependence to see if you need help:
+Seek help for these issues to curtail addiction and to maintain your health.
 Benzodiazepines can be an important part of a treatment program for anxiety and other medical conditions, but they are highly habit forming and can lead to addiction if abused.